 Clearly perceived benefits.
 People are more likely to intend to participate in an activity that they believe will benefit them.
 Similarly, if a person believes that an activity will produce undesirable results, then the person is less likely to participate.
 It also matters how much value the person places in the positive or negative outcome.
-For example, if youth think that doing something will please their parents, and they highly value pleasing parents, then they are likely to have a strong intent to engage in this activity over one that is less likely to please their parents.
+For example, if youth think that doing something will please their parents, and they highly value pleasing parents, then they are likely to please their parents.
 This implies recruiting efforts should consider developing program content and advertising that focuses on benefits important to the target population and should communicate the potential of these benefits to the target population.